7 Things to Know About Drip Irrigation Systems in Florida

 irrigation dripper

-The hoses are installed on top of your soil, then covered with mulch to hide them.
+The hoses are installed on top of your soil and then covered with mulch to conceal them.

 They’re designed to efficiently water planting beds.
 You wouldn’t use drip irrigation for your lawn.

-A drip irrigation system delivers all the water to your plants’ roots, not their leaves.
+A drip irrigation system delivers water directly to your plants’ roots, not their leaves.
 Wet leaves encourage fungal diseases that can kill your plants.

-Drip irrigation prevents soil erosion and nutrient runoff, too.
+Drip irrigation also prevents soil erosion and nutrient runoff.
 And water penetrates deep into the soil to hydrate your plants’ thirsty roots.

 Gardens are always changing, right?
-A few more feet added to the planting bed here, a few more flowers over there.planting bed with drip irrigation
+A few more feet added to the planting bed here, a few more flowers over there.irrigation bubbler drip

-When the inevitable changes happen, a drip irrigation system is easily modified for your new plan.
+When inevitable changes occur, a drip irrigation system can be easily modified to accommodate your new plan.

 A drip irrigation system is installed on top of your soil, but beneath your mulch.